Fresh-Teacher/brick-game/README.md

-# This site is live at https://freshteacher.tech/brickgame
+# This repository is live at https://fresh-teacher.github.io